By Tom House, PhD, with Lindsay Berra

 A mission statement is something like, “Be the best Little League team in whatever area.”
 A goal is to win X number of games.
 Objectives are mini-goals that will give you a chance to win those games, and strategies and tactics are the day-to-day application and implementation of your efforts that keep you involved in process.
 There is no teenager out there who gives a hoot about three months from now.
 What matters is what we do today, and projecting forward to a potential outcome will only serve to demotivate.

+This is one of the most important coaching tips I can share.
 The number one way to keep kids motivated is to tell them what you expect and give them the time frame in which you expect it.
 If you do that, each kid will give you the best effort he or she can possibly give you.
 But if you have a practice that runs on forever and the kids have no idea what’s happening, you’re going to demotivate.
 If you’ll be with your team for 90 minutes, tell them how much time you’re devoting to warming up, to conditioning, to whatever skills and drills you’re working on, to batting practice, whatever, and make sure they know exactly what you expect from them during each part of the practice.
 Given those boundaries, kids can adjust.
 They become their own best coaches and will hold themselves accountable.
 They’ll think, “Oh no, I didn’t do everything I was supposed to do, how can I do better?”
 And if they understand what they’re supposed to do and what the process is, their effort will be greater than if they are just told randomly what to do.
 Play the game before the game, let the game happen, and then review when the athlete starts asking why.

 Make Sure Every Kid Knows Their Role

-This one is easy for your starters, but it’s equally important – if not more important - for the kids who aren’t playing.
+This one is easy for your starters, but it’s equally important – if not more important – for the kids who aren’t playing.
 Make sure your back-up second baseman knows that if Jimmy at second base gets hurt, he or she has to be ready.
 If a kid is going to ride the bench, make sure he or she knows they are expected to help keep bats organized, pick up foul balls, keep the scorebook, press stop and record on the video camera, whatever.
-Everyone on the bench should have a specific duty to make sure they feel relevant to the team’s success.
+Everyone on the bench should have a specific duty to make sure they feel relevant to the team’s success, and that’s another very important coaching tip.
 Encourage everyone on the team to stay on the opposing pitcher without using bad words or saying anything off-color.
 It builds camaraderie.
 Successful coaches include everyone so no one feels left out.
 Sure, there are kids on the bench who have no chance of playing, but it’s your job as a coach to make sure it never shows in their morale.

 Create a Learning Experience for Your Athletes